joaisa17/reddit-video-downloader/README.md

 4. All videos should be located in the dump folder

 ## Libraries used
-* axios for getting post info
+* axios for getting reddit post info
 * https for file requests
 * fs for file management
 * ffmpeg for compiling video and audio